 Data privacy and security is critical to us, as reflected in our data sharing agreement.
 Prior to receiving the data, you will remove any personally identifiable information.
 The analysis will be conducted in anonymised way and at the aggregate level.

-Are you a London Borough official charged with delivering the welfare reform agenda?
+Are you delivering the welfare reform agenda?
 Join our Steering Group to:

 - Provide input based on your direct experience